Babylonian mathematics: Algebra

 As well as arithmetical calculations, Babylonian mathematicians also developed algebraic methods of solving equations.
 Once again, these were based on pre-calculated tables.

 To solve a quadratic equation, the Babylonians essentially used the standard quadratic formula.
 They considered quadratic equations of the form:

 where b and c were not necessarily integers, but c was always positive.
 They knew that a solution to this form of equation is:

 and they found square roots efficiently using division and averaging.
-They always used the positive root because this made sense when solving "real" problems.
 Problems of this type included finding the dimensions of a rectangle given its area and the amount by which the length exceeds the width.

 Tables of values of n3 + n2 were used to solve certain cubic equations.
 For example, consider the equation:

 Multiplying the equation by a2 and dividing by b3 gives: